Base-Station-Five-Organization/basic-healthcare-system/docs/devops/DEVOPS_GUIDE.md

 2. **Configure Environments**: Set up dev, staging, and production
 3. **Test Deployment**: Run a complete deployment cycle
 4. **Monitor & Optimize**: Set up monitoring and continuous improvement
+5. **Review Troubleshooting**: Familiarize yourself with common issues and solutions

 This DevOps implementation provides a robust, automated approach to managing your healthcare system deployment while maintaining the security and compliance requirements for healthcare applications.